 Industrialized egg production represents one of the most intensive forms of animal agriculture in the world.
 It is also a slaughter industry.
-Few, if any species of farmed animals, endure as much hardship and for as long as egg-laying hens.
+Few, if any species of farmed animals, endure as much hardship, and for as long, as hens forced into egg production.
 They are truly among the most exploited.

 Photo credit for the banner image: Jo-Anne McArthur/We Animals